LukeShortCloud/rootpages/src/ansible.rst

        - python2-heatclient
        - [ 'python2-manilaclient', 'python2-troveclient' ]

-Source:

-1. "Ansible Loops."

 With Items
 ''''''''''

 A task can be re-used with items in a list and/or dictionary.
-[1]
+[14]

 Loop syntax: